mschlenstedt/Apache-2.0-Updated-on-6-May-LoxBerry-Plugin-MiRobot2Lox-NG/README.md

-# LoxBerry-Plugin-LMS4Lox
+# LoxBerry-Plugin-MiRobot2Lox-NG
-A LoxBerry Plugin:
+A LoxBerry Plugin.